sdss/mangadap/docs/modules/stellarkin.rst

    object, select all binned spectra with S/N greater than ``minimum_snr`` in config.
- - The DAP nominally provides the stellar-continuum fit with the velocity and velocity dispersion from :ref:`execution-obs-input` as its initial guess redshift and velocity dispersion.
+ - The DAP nominally provides the stellar-continuum fit with the velocity and velocity dispersion from :ref:`execution-config` as its initial guess redshift and velocity dispersion.
  - Instantiate the
    :class:`mangadap.proc.templatelibrary.TemplateLibrary` objects as